Domo42/external-party-simulator/README.md

 In addition the simulator makes it easy to performed timed events.
 For example if a regular keep alive is expected.

+Have a look at the projects github [wiki](https://github.com/Domo42/external-party-simulator/wiki) for additional information.

 ## Writing a Handler